This very good question just recently came in, from a music educator:

 The second article above mentions that I used to have a lengthy article online on this topic; that text, as of 2018, is incorporated into my high horn book, as sharpness in the high range is a frequent high range complaint.

-For a similar article on tuning double horns in general, there is one online to suggest, a classic article by Philip Farkas on this topic posted on the Osmun website.
+For a similar article on tuning double horns in general, the classic article by Philip Farkas on this topic in The Art of French Horn Playing is hard to beat.

-However, as already noted, every horn will vary a bit.
+However, as already noted, keep in mind that every horn will vary a bit.
 Perhaps some Doctoral student might try to address this in a project, it would be a helpful one to the horn community.